ein3108/partyCop/README.md

   ./partyCopServer [Port #]
   ```

 1. Then you're set to go!
-Go to the `partyCop' folder and execute the following:
+Go to the 'partyCop' folder and execute the following:
   ```
   npm start
   ```